-He continued his rise and rise at the French club with five goals and two assists in 15 starts and 14 substitute appearances in the 2011-12 Ligue 1 season.
+He continued his rise at the French club with five goals and two assists in 15 starts and 14 substitute appearances in the 2011-12 Ligue 1 season.

-The next campaign saw Lacazette establish himself as a regular in the Lyon team but the centre-forward didn’t produce the prolific stats that have since become synonymous with the France international.
+The next campaign saw Lacazette establish himself as a regular in the Lyon team but the centre-forward didn’t manage to produce the prolific stats that have since become synonymous with the France international.

 But Lacazette underlined his talent with a brilliant return of 15 goals in 36 appearances in the 2013-14 season.

-Lyon rewarded Alexandre with a new four-year contract in September 2014.
+Lyon rewarded Lacazette with a new four-year contract in September 2014.
 The striker repaid his club’s faith with his first hat-trick for Lyon in a 3-0 win over Ligue 1 side Lille.

-The decision to hand Lacazette a new deal paid dividends as Alexandre broke a Lyon record with 27 goals in a single season to prompt talk of a potential move to the Premier League.
+The decision to hand Lacazette a new deal paid dividends as Alexandre broke a Lyon record by scoring 27 goals in a single season to prompt talk of a potential move to the Premier League.
 He finished as Ligue 1’s top goal-scorer ahead of Zlatan Ibrahimovic and Edinson Cavani.

-Arsenal were linked with Lacazette in the 2015 summer transfer window and Lyon handed their star striker a new and improved deal less than 12 months after Alexandre’s previous contract was signed.
+Arsenal were linked with Lacazette in the 2015 summer transfer window and Lyon handed their star striker a new and improved deal less than 12 months after his previous contract had been signed.

 He failed to match his 2014-15 tally but Lacazette still produced 21 goals in 34 games in Ligue 1 to continue to build upon his reputation as one of Europe’s best goal-scorers.